 The Dutch were great champions of distillation and produced huge amounts of genever ( grain wine ) and brandewijn (Brandy), which was used either pure or as an addition to wine and drinking water.
 The effected thereby durability was a prerequisite for the long cruises.
 As a result, that sat down Spriten from crying like Malaga.
 Madeira. port wine and sherry by.
-Also the triumph of the cognac is due to the Dutch, because they inspired the winegrowers of the Charente to burn their wine.
-The British contributed to perfection, importing cognac in large quantities and setting certain quality standards.
+Also the triumph of the cognac Thanks to the Dutch for inspiring the winemakers of the Charente to burn their wine.
+The English contributed to the perfection, importing cognac in large quantities and setting certain quality standards.
 In order to increase the stock of popular wines, the blend was operated excessively with simple wines.

 In the late 1960s, viticulture was revived on a small scale.
 There are the rural wine areas (PGI) Drenthe, Flevoland, Friesland, Gelderland, Groningen, Limburg, Noord-Brabant, Noord-Holland, Overijssel, Utrecht, Zeeland and Zuid-Holland and the two quality wine areas (PDO) Maasvallei Limburg (together with Belgium ) and Mergelland.
 The most important varieties are Auxerrois.
 Chardonnay.
 Gewurztraminer.
 Müller-Thurgau.
 Riesling.
-Pinot Gris.
+Pinot gris.
 Pinot Blanc and Pinot Noir, Due to the low alcohol content, the wines must be enriched.
-The most famous operation is Apostelhoeve at Maastricht.
+The best known operation is Apostelhoeve at Maastricht.
 Mglw.
 Winemaking wins by the climate Change something important.
-The wine supply is covered by import mainly from Germany.
+The wine requirement is covered by import mainly from Germany.